flan/SillyTavern-Docs/Usage/World_Info/structure.md

 #### Matching on a per-character basis

-The text considered for World Info matching, the scan-buffer, is prefixed with `{{char}}:` or `{{user}}:` before every message.
+The text considered for World Info matching, the scan-buffer, is prefixed with `{{char}}:` or `{{user}}:` before every message when the [Include Names](#include-names) option is set.
 Starting with SillyTavern version v1.12.6, the scan-buffer also delimits messages with the non-printable character `\x01`.
 These two properties together allow a regular expression to look for text produced by a specific character, which can help to gate information in a Lorebook based on a sort of ownership.

 For example, the following regex would trigger only when the user says "banana bread" somewhere in their message: